xni/fast-connect/README.md

-If you are involved into a several projects or you are the maintainer of a complicated distributed projects, you may find it useful to organize servers into a groups and give them some descriptions instead of names.
+If you are involved into a several projects or you are the maintainer of a complicated distributed projects, you may find it useful to organize servers into a groups and give them descriptive labels.

 For example like that: